 However, mostly it has meant that I have to purchase quite a bit of my supplies and fabric online.
 Luckily our local post office has just been voted one of the best in Victoria and they do a great job in keeping all my fabric packages safe and sound until we can get in and pick them up.
 They laugh about FF (fabric Friday) or TT (textile Tuesday) and giggle when my face falls if there isn’t any fabric deliveries to pick up!

-I haven’t really found too many like minded people in my neighbourhood, but I do keep looking!
-I have however, found a great tribe online on Instagram and have found some wonderful friends both in Australia and around the world.
+I have found a great quilting tribe online on Instagram and have found some wonderful friends both in Australia and around the world.

 I daydream about going on a world tour and meeting up with all the amazing women I have met around the world (and going fabric shopping with them!)….. now all I need is to win the lottery 🙂

-And yes, this is the view from our front verandah 🙂
+And yes, this is the view from our back door 🙂